 Inventories consist of raw materials, work in progress, and finished goods.
 Inventories are stated at the lower of cost and net realizable value and costs are computed under the standard cost method.
-Prototype inventory cost consists of the associated raw material, direct labor, and indirect labor.
+Inventories that are not expected to be consumed in the next 12 months are classified within Other noncurrent assets.
+Prototype inventory cost consists of the associated raw material, direct labor, indirect labor and other overhead costs.
 The Company evaluates the need for inventory write-downs associated with obsolete, slow moving, and non-sellable inventory by reviewing estimated net realizable values on a periodic basis and records a provision for excess and obsolete inventory to adjust the carrying value of inventory as needed.
-The Company's inventory as of December 31, 2021 and 2020 was written down by \$1,122 and \$298, respectively, in order to reduce inventory to the lower of cost or to its net realizable value.
+The Company's inventory as of December 31, 2022 and 2021 was written down by \$833 and \$1,122, respectively, in order to record inventory at its estimated net realizable value.